 - Waterproof Gloves

 - Hot hands.
-These are life saviours when we were chasing northern light as we had to stand outdoor for a long period of time.
+These are life saviors when we were chasing northern light as we had to stand outdoor for a long period of time.
 You can buy this in Iceland too.
-But I got mine from Tokopedia
+But I got mine from online marketplace

 - insulated bottle and coffee or ginger sachet.
 It is always nice to keep hot drinks in the car whenever is needed after outdoor walk